Meaning of Ihram

 Flight that has one or more stops

 If you’re not flying directly to Saudi Arabia and you’re going to stop over in another country for a period of time, you’re advised to change into the Ihram during the stopover at the airport, before your departure to Saudi Arabia.

-Depending on the package you choose, you may go to Madinah for a period of time before departing for Makkah to perform Hajj or Umrah.
+Depending on your package, you may go to Madinah for several days before departing for Makkah to perform Hajj or Umrah.
 If this is the case, you mustn’t assume Ihram prior to or during your journey.
-You may wear normal clothing until you’re ready to depart from Madinah with the intention of performing Hajj or Umrah, at which point you must enter into the state of Ihram.
+You may wear normal clothing until you’re ready to leave Madinah with the intention of performing Hajj or Umrah in Makkah, at which point you must enter into the state of Ihram.
 You may assume Ihram at your hotel in Madinah or at the designated Miqat for Madinah, Masjid Dhul Hulayfah.
 The taxi / coach will stop at the mosque on the way so you won’t need to worry about informing the driver of the detour.